benthor/tagvial/README.md

 ### Most Important Non-working Stuff ###

-- no configurable behavior yet
-    - the next thing on the list, promise
 - copy of an already tagged file into a directory doesn't add the tag
     - will produce a "file exists"-error
     - for now use 'mv'